ctechfilmuniversity/lecture_ss25_procedural_generation_and_simulation/docs/04_submissions/gerdes/04/pgs_04_gerdes.md

 ![](./img/noise-natural-02.png)

-> this bork reminded me a bit of voronoi noise when looking at the "islands" ([source](https://unsplash.com/photos/a-teddy-bear-sitting-on-the-trunk-of-a-tree-QrDpwcw4hX8))
+> this bork shares a bit of similarity with voronoi noise when looking at the "islands" ([source](https://unsplash.com/photos/a-teddy-bear-sitting-on-the-trunk-of-a-tree-QrDpwcw4hX8))

 ![](./img/noise-natural-03.png)

-> two noises layered: The dune lines shaped by the wind (maybe also water) and the individual grains providing overall texture ([source](https://unsplash.com/photos/brown-sand-with-shadow-of-person-IfHAeNOOGQ0))
+> two noise layers: the dune lines shaped by the wind (maybe also water) and the individual grains providing overall texture ([source](https://unsplash.com/photos/brown-sand-with-shadow-of-person-IfHAeNOOGQ0))

 #### artificial noise